 How does it work?

-The course will take place on Zoom and will be taught by an expert braille tutor with many years’ experience teaching adults who are losing their sight.
+- Pre-recorded lessons from an expert braille tutor with many years’ experience teaching adults who are losing their sight, each lasting between 10 and 15 minutes.

 No. The course will have a greater emphasis on reading than writing.
 You will not be expected to complete written assignments and none of the course will be formally marked.

-However, we strongly recommend that you commit to regular reading practice between sessions.
-A good starting point is to read for ten minutes per day, every day.
+However, we strongly recommend that you commit to regular reading practice in addition to following the hard copy resources.
+A good starting point is to read a book or magazine for ten minutes per day, every day.

 When you register, you will have the opportunity to opt into an email group.
-This is exclusively for Braille for Beginners participants and will offer a platform for you to ask for support from, and provide support to, your peers for the duration of the course.
+This is exclusively for Braille for Beginners participants and will offer a platform for you to ask for support from, and provide support to, your peers.
+You are welcome to leave the group at any time, but many past participants have remained and will serve as excellent role models.

 In addition, the Braillists Foundation runs a Book Club every Thursday evening at 6:00 PM.
-There is a dedicated breakout room for beginners, facilitated by the Braille for Beginners tutor, where group reading practice is encouraged.
+There is a dedicated breakout room for beginners, facilitated by one of the Braille for Beginners tutors, where group reading practice is encouraged.

-If you have a question which you’d rather not ask in the email group, the braille tutor will also be on-hand via email.
+If you have a question which you’d rather not ask in the email group, the braille tutors will also be on-hand via private email.
+You will receive their contact details when you register.

 Will I need to order anything in advance?